MDAnalysis/MDAnalysis.github.io/pages/mdakits.md

 scientists to create various tools with the components that the library provides.
-To help developers in this process, and to advertise these wonderful tools to the MDAnalysis user community, we have created an ecosystem of [MDAnalysis Toolkits](https://mdakits.mdanalysis.org/about.html).
+To help developers in this process, and to advertise these wonderful tools to the MDAnalysis user community, we have created an ecosystem of [MDAnalysis Toolkits, or "MDAKits"](https://mdakits.mdanalysis.org/about.html).

 Please look at the [registry of toolkits](https://mdakits.mdanalysis.org/mdakits.html)